dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

 --------------------------------------------------------------------------------
 ### Part 3: Implement `nrf-driver.c:nrf_get_pkts`.

-For this part, you'll just spin until the RX fifo is empty, pulling packets off the RX fifo and pushing them onto their associated pipe.
-For today, we're only using a single pipe (pipe 1) so you should assert all packets are for it (you can use `nrf_rx_get_pipeid` for this).
-For each packet you get, the code will push it onto the pipe's circular queue (just as we did in previous labs).
-You should clear the RX interrupt.
-When the RX fifo is empty, return the byte count.
+The basic idea: pull packets off the RX fifo until there are none, and push the data into single NRF receive queue `recvq`, and return the count.

-When you remove the call to our `staff_nrf_get_pkts` the tests should still work.
+For a reference, see the receive steps on Page 76, Appendix A, "Enhanced ShockBurst receive payload".

 Roughly:
-  0. While the RX fifo is not empty, spin a loop pulling packets.
+  1. While the RX fifo is not empty (`!nrf_rx_fifo_empty(n)`) loop pulling packets.

-  1. You can get the pipeid for the packet using the status field (page 59).
-Today, it should always be fore pipe 1.
+  2. Get the pipeid for the incoming packet using the status field (page 59) or the helper `nrf_rx_get_pipeid(n)`.
+     Today, it should always be for
+     pipe 1.
 You should panic if not.

-  2. Read in the packet using `nrf_getn(n, NRF_R_RX_PAYLOAD, ...)`
+  3. Read in the packet using `nrf_getn`:

+        nrf_getn(n, NRF_R_RX_PAYLOAD, buf, n->config.nbytes);

-     and push it onto the `recvq`.
+     and push it onto the `recvq`:

+        if(!cq_push_n(&n->recvq, msg, nbytes))
+            panic("not enough space in receive queue\n");

-  3. Clear the RX interrupt.
+  4. Clear the RX interrupt.

-You can see receive steps on Page 76, Appendix A, "Enhanced ShockBurst receive payload".
+  5. Return the count of packets read.
+  6. When you remove the call to our `staff_nrf_get_pkts` the tests should still work.

+Most common mistake I saw: not reading te message data into a large enough buffer.
+Packets can be up-to 32 bytes, so the temporary buffer you read packets into should be this large.
+Multiple people read the packets into a `uint32_t` temporary, which would work great for 4-byte packets (same size) but corrupt the stack in weird ways if larger.
+If you have weird corruption issues, it is probably from this mistake.

 --------------------------------------------------------------------------------
 ### Part 4: Implement `nrf-driver.c:nrf_tx_send_ack`.